Sucden-Financial-Limited/sucden-financial-limited.github.io/star-mobile-app-privacy-notice.md

 - Access, correct, or delete your personal data.
 - Withdraw consent for data processing.
-- Request the deletion of your STAR account by contacting the [tradesupport@sucfin.com].
+- Request the deletion of your STAR account by contacting [Trade Support](mailto:tradesupport@sucfin.com).

 ## 7. Children’s Privacy